Skip to main content

 – Manipulating the spin of electrons by using a chiral molecule, to improve spin effects (Chiral Induced Spin Selectivity, CISS).

-Within the first period, several types of helical molecular scaffolds and chiral lanthanide complexes have been constructed by incorporation of a diversity of chemical functionalities.
-Their strong chirality enabled to improve absorption and emission of left-handed and right-handed circular light (circular dichroic response and circularly polarized luminescence), in wavelength domains ranging from blue to near-infrared.
+Within the project, helical molecular scaffolds and chiral lanthanide complexes have been constructed by incorporation of a diversity of chemical functionalities.
+Their chirality enabled improved absorption and emission of left-handed and right-handed circular light (circular dichroic - CD - response and circularly polarized luminescence - CPL), for wavelength domains ranging from blue to near-infrared.

-- For example, enantiopure helicene-porphyrin conjugates have been prepared.
-Compared to classical helicene derivatives, they exhibited very intense circular dichroic response and circularly polarized fluorescence in the (far-)red region.
+Typical examples developed are enantiopure helicene-porphyrin and helicene-pyrene conjugates, cationic and organometallic helicenes.
+Compared to classical helicene derivatives, they exhibited very intense CD and CPL responses.
+Their structure-properties relationships have been examined in detail.
 This work opens a new field of helically chiral materials for optoelectronic applications.

-- Some helical supramolecular polymeric systems revealed efficient chirality-induced spin polarization (CISS effect) as evidenced by magnetic conducting atomic force microscopy (mc-AFM).
-Interestingly, the direction of spin polarization was controlled by the chirality of the environment and the degree of spin polarization was directly correlated to the net helicity.
-These insights clarify the understanding of the CISS effect being a result of chiral superstructures rather than chiral small molecules.
+- Some helical supramolecular polymeric systems revealed efficient chirality-induced spin polarization (CISS effect) as evidenced by magnetic conducting atomic force microscopy (mc-AFM) and magnetoresistance devices.
+These results clarify the understanding of the CISS effect being a result of chiral superstructures rather than chiral small molecules.
 These conclusions open new pathways for the construction of novel organic spintronic devices.

 - A biological imaging technique, consisting of a circularly polarized luminescence laser scanning confocal microscopy (CPL-LSCM) capable of simultaneous chiroptical contrast based live-cell imaging of endogenous and engineered CPL-active cellular probes, has been elaborated.

-In the second period, we will apply the knowledge acquired and results obtained on circularly polarized luminescence (CPL) and chirality-induced spin selectivity (CISS effect) to the preparation of chiral Organic Light-Emitting Diodes (OLEDs), Organic Photovoltaics (OPVs), Spin-related devices and Chiral Imaging techniques.
+In the second period, the knowledge acquired and results obtained on circularly polarized luminescence (CPL) and chirality-induced spin selectivity (CISS effect) have been applied to the preparation of chiral Organic Light-Emitting Diodes (OLEDs), Organic Photovoltaics (OPVs), Spin-related devices and Chiral Imaging techniques.

-- The generation of novel chiral/helical scaffolds, with improved chiroptical properties compared to the state-of-the-art, will enable to incorporate them into optoelectronic devices.
-For example, circularly polarized OLEDs (CP-OLEDs) will be fabricated; improved efficiencies, notably in inverted geometries of devices as compared with the more conventional architectures, are expected to be obtained.
+- The generation of novel chiral/helical scaffolds, with improved chiroptical properties compared to the state-of-the-art, enabled us to incorporate them into optoelectronic devices.
+For example, circularly polarized OLEDs (CP-OLEDs) have been fabricated and highly improved efficiencies have been obtained.

-- In OPVs, the impact of helical chirality onto charge transport properties will be explored.
+- In OPVs, the impact of helical chirality onto charge transport properties has been explored and revealed improved efficiencies when 20% of chiral units were statistically incorporated within a covalent polymer.

 Full logo HEL4CHIROLED